Javascript SEO – Best Practices on JS SEO for Beginners

 Internal Links

-Besides injecting content in the Document Object Model, JS could impact the crawlability of the links.
-Crawling links on web pages helps Google to get new addresses for new pages.
-Google especially recommends linking pages with the anchor tag (<a></a>) of HTML with the ‘href’ attribute and also including descriptive anchor text for mentioning hyperlinks.
+Besides injecting content into the Document Object Model, JS could impact the crawlability of the links.
+Crawling links on web pages helps Google discover new addresses for newly created pages.
+Google especially recommends linking pages with the anchor tag (<a></a>) of HTML, using the ‘href’ attribute, and including descriptive anchor text for mentioning hyperlinks.

 Yes, if the link depends on the action, Google may not find this link and won’t be able to search all web pages of the website.